Bankruptcy in the UK: What You Need to Know Before Taking the Last Resort

 Hopefully, you now have a good understanding of the bankruptcy process and its possible repercussions.
 However, there are other options, especially if your debts are unsecured.

-You may or may not know this, but understanding other options can completely change how you handle your situation.
-After you've read this article, go through alternative options in our I need help with debt section.
-The main challenge we have found with people at this crossroads is they struggle not only with the debt itself but also with the impact debt has on their emotional and mental wellbeing.
+You may or may not know this, but understanding alternative options can completely change how you handle your situation.
+After you've read this article, go through the alternative options in our 'I need help with debt' section.
+The main challenge we have found with people at this crossroads is that they struggle not only with the debt itself but also with the impact that debt has on their emotional and mental well-being.
 This is why we created articles to help you.
-Scroll down to the purple box below, where you’ll find an article to help you navigate the emotional Impact of debt and a view of any mental health considerations.
+Scroll down to the purple box below, where you’ll find an article to help you navigate the emotional impact of debt and view any mental health considerations.
 Your well-being is the most important thing; we want you to make decisions with a clear mind.

 Managing your emotions